access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 From the user's perspective, the largest tradeoff is that computation-intensive workloads (especially massively-parallel, [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface)-based workloads) are generally slower on a cloud than on an HPC system.
 There is a performance penalty (generally on the order of 10%) with the hardware virtualization and software-defined networking in a cloud environment.
 There is also variable performance with data storage, depending on how it is backed and exposed.

-### How is an OpenStack Cloud that I build different from Amazon Web Services, Google Cloud Platform, or Microsoft Azure?
+### How is an OpenStack Cloud that I build different from a public cloud like Amazon Web Services, Google Cloud Platform, or Microsoft Azure?

 They often behave similarly, and they can serve the same use cases!